 Over the last 30 years Amy has judged horse shows at many local barns in the area.
 Primarily Amy rides client horses and young prospects for the stable and teaches a small group of students whose horses she rides.
 She became a clinic instructor with CHA and taught clinics in Michigan, Ohio, Colorado, and Kentucky.
 In addition to doing the majority of the riding for the stable, Amy handles the facility management of the stable and the staffing for the maintenance and teaching staff.

 Born and raised at Cedar Lodge, Ashley was taught how to ride at a very young age.
 Through her career she competed through the 3’3” Equitation and Hunters on the local circuit, finding the most interest in starting green horses.
-She attended and graduated from Albion College in 2018 with a degree in Exercise Science and Education.
+She graduated from Albion College in 2018 with a degree in Exercise Science and Education.
 While at Albion, she was on the Varsity Equestrian program for 2 years becoming captain her senior year.
-The following year after graduation, she went back to Albion to be the interim Varsity Hunt Seat Equestrian coach while her coach was on leave for 3 months.
-That following winter she flew to Wellington Florida where she gained tons of knowledge and riding experience grooming and riding with former Irish Olympian Kevin Babington.
+The following year after graduation, she went back to Albion to be the interim Varsity Hunt Seat Equestrian coach.
+That following winter she flew to Wellington Florida where she gained tons of knowledge and experience grooming and riding with former Irish Olympian Kevin Babington.